3. Data Collection

 Recommendations:

-• Avoid bending the chessboard during the calibration trial.
+• Keep the chessboard as flat as possible during the calibration trial.

 • Focus on achieving groupings of 3+ cameras that can see the chessboard at all times.